icoretchi/dukt/README.md

   - Server-side authorization
 - [Kotest](https://kotest.io/) support

-Currently, this framework is at early development stage :(

 ## Learn by simple example
 1. Write your bounded context code first.
 For example:
   ```kotlin